vipulnaik/diet-exercise-health/notes/2022-activity-tracker.md

 ## Monday February 28

-During the day, I went to a WeWork to hang out with some friends.
+During the day, I went to the WeWork at 2120 University Avenue in downtown Berkeley to hang out with some friends.
 I was in the WeWork from 10 AM to 1 PM and again from 2:30 PM to 5:30 PM.

 On the way back after the first meeting, I went to Citibank where I withdrew quarters for 20 dollars.
 I finished that transaction at 1:02